tori-bot/portfolio/README.md

 Here is a link to the github page: https://tori-bot.github.io/portfolio/
 # copyright and license
-This project is licensed by MIT license. and its rights are reserved to the author.
+This project is licensed by [MIT license](LICENSE) and its rights are reserved to the author.